gummyworm/monster/docs/debugger.md

 In order for the debugger to coexist with your program there are a few small requirements.

-#### DON'T USE $7FEF-$8000

-The address range from $7fef to $8000 is used to store the interrupts that return control to the debugger.
-If this range is clobbered, a BRK or NMI will not return to the debugger and the machine will likely JAM.

 #### STACK HAS 6 BYTES FREE

 The stack, at its current location for a given step, must have 3 bytes free.